If You’re Listening, God Is Always Speaking

 People are not perfect.
 We’re not perfect, but we serve a perfect God who continues to redeem our circumstances.

-The main take away from that list is that I need to respond with common sense and not overreact, continue to pray, and never choose bitterness.
+The main take away from that list—and our experience with our extended family— is that I need to respond with common sense and not overreact, continue to pray, and never choose bitterness.

 When I was researching Bible verses for this column, I came across an article, “10 Powerful Ways God Speaks in the Bible”, by Robert Morris in Crosswalk.com.
 He shared how God can speak to us through our circumstances, wise counsel, and through the Lord giving us peace, and various other ways.

-Lately, I have been very stressed with everything going on in our busy lives and I admit that my Bible reading has suffered.
+Lately, I have been very stressed with everything going on in our lives.
+I recently lost several freelance writing projects and my husband lost hours at work due to the corona virus.
+I admit that my Bible reading has suffered.
 However, I have been getting back on track and it has made a big difference in my spiritual life.

 I’m currently reading from the book of Matthew and want to get through the Gospels.
 Several months ago, I read through the epistles up to Revelation.
 I am reading from the Thomas Nelson Study Bible in the New King James Version.